vikchupak/AWS/services/databases/sql/AmazonRDS.md

   - **Default**
   - **Any Aurora DB is always a cluster**
   - Engines
-    - PostgreSQL
+    - Custom PostgreSQL-compatible
-    - MySQL
+    - Custom MySQL-compatible
-    - DSQL
+    - Custom DSQL-compatible
   - Operates within **a single AWS Region**, **(Standard/Regional)**
   - Uses (all cluster type use these)
     - Cluster endpoint - points to primary instance